Responses to the COVID-19 pandemic in June 2020: 9 June

 Austria will reopen its border with Italy and more than 20 other European countries next week.

-The Azerbaijani government announced an extension to the country's coronavirus lockdown until July 1.
-Although borders will remain closed, internal flights will be permitted to resume from June 15.
+The Azerbaijani government announced an extension to the country's coronavirus lockdown until 1 July.
+Although borders will remain closed, internal flights will be permitted to resume from 15 June.

 French Finance Minister Bruno Le Maire has announced 15 billion euros ($16.9 bn) in rescue money for the aviation industry, including plane manufacturer Airbus and national carrier Air France.
-Also in France, the Eiffel Tower will reopen to the public on June 25 after more than three months closed due to the coronavirus lockdown.
+Also in France, the Eiffel Tower will reopen to the public on 25 June after more than three months closed due to the coronavirus lockdown.

 President of Romania Klaus Iohannis stated the need to extend Romania's state of alert to the middle of July, although this must be approved by the Romanian Parliament to take full effect.

 Turkish President Recep Tayyip Erdoğan has lifted Turkey's stay-at-home orders for people aged over 65 and for children.

 In the United Kingdom, the Office for National Statistics revealed that there have been 64,000 excess deaths in the UK during the coronavirus pandemic.
-Business Secretary Alok Sharma confirmed that retail outlets will be allowed to open from June 15, with social distancing rules in place.
+Business Secretary Alok Sharma confirmed that retail outlets will be allowed to open from 15 June, with social distancing rules in place.

 10 June

-In Austria, Foreign Minister Alexander Schallenberg revealed that from June 16, there will be no checks along the Italian border and no quarantine requirements for more than 20 other European countries.
+In Austria, Foreign Minister Alexander Schallenberg revealed that from 16 June, there will be no checks along the Italian border and no quarantine requirements for more than 20 other European countries.

 Bulgarian Prime Minister Boyko Borisov will extend the country's epidemic emergency to the end of the month in response to a rise in domestically transmitted cases.

 In Denmark, the Japanese company Fujifilm has announced it will spend $928 million to expand production of COVID-19 treatments in the country.

 Officials at the European Commission have announced their aim to speed up trials for coronavirus vaccines involving genetically modified organisms.
 Companies including AstraZeneca and Johnson and Johnson have announced they are working on potential COVID-19 vaccines.

-French Finane Minister Bruno Le Maire has said that France could see 800,000 jobs in the aftermath of the pandemic, equivalent to 2.8% of the country's total employment.
+French Finance Minister Bruno Le Maire has said that France could see 800,000 jobs in the aftermath of the pandemic, equivalent to 2.8% of the country's total employment.

-Italian Prime Minister Giuseppe Conte will be questioned by prosecutors on June 12 over his handling of the coronavirus outbreak in the northern Italian, one of the country's most badly affected areas.
+Italian Prime Minister Giuseppe Conte will be questioned by prosecutors on 12 June over his handling of the coronavirus outbreak in the northern Italian, one of the country's most badly affected areas.
 The prosecutors are allegedly investigating why badly hit areas were not closed down faster, and have already questioned Lombardy's regional governor and health chief.

-Polish Prime Minister Mateusz Morawiecki has announced that Poland will re-open borders with other European Union countries on June 14 and allow international flights from June 12.
+Polish Prime Minister Mateusz Morawiecki has announced that Poland will re-open borders with other European Union countries on 14 June and allow international flights from 12 June.

 British Prime Minister Boris Johnson has said that the decision on the timing of the coronavirus lockdown in the UK was based on scientific evidence, in response to Professor Neil Ferguson claiming that Britain's death toll from COVID-19 could have been potentially halved if lockdown had been introduced a week earlier.